ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 You need to use a domain like `www.example.com` or `blog.example.com` but not root domain like `example.com`, because you need to create a CNAME on that domain.

-If you are using the domain like `www.example.com`, you need to create a DNS at `wp-admin.example.com` that point to your server.
+If you are using domain like `www.example.com`, you need to create a DNS at `wp-admin.example.com` that point to your server.

-If you are using the domain like `blog.example.com`, you need to create a DNS at `wp-admin-blog.example.com` that point to your server.
+If you are using domain like `blog.example.com`, you need to create a DNS at `wp-admin-blog.example.com` that point to your server.

 Example BIND DNS file for root domain: